skycc86/npp_binhex_plugin/README.md

 * goto Settings -> Shortcut Mapper
 * then click on Plugin commands tab on top, then you will see list of plugin and its correspond function and shortcut key look for binhex.dll, just click on the shortcut key you wish to change then save it

+Author : skycc86

+development done in Visual Studio 2013, using plugintemplate 3.1